DOT Regulations for Car Haulers

 Key Points About Car Hauler Regulations of the DOT

-Please keep the following car hauling regulations in mind as you register with the DOT.
-Remember, our organization can take care of all your DOT registration needs.
+registration needs.
 We encourage you to browse our website or give us a call to secure the compliance filings that you will need to haul cars.

-- Car haulers that operate across state lines need to register with the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT).
+• Car haulers that operate across state lines need to register with the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT)